iaretechnician/barebones-masterserver-wiki/Starting-A-New-Project-(VS-2015).md

         }

-        static void Start(Starter starter)
+        static void Start()
         {
-            // Starter object exposes all of the objects that you might need starter.Start();
+            // Starter object holds references to objects, created during
+            // the default setup process
+            var starter = new Starter();
+            starter.Setup();

+            // This is where you'd want to add your custom code

+            starter.Start();
         }
     }
 }
 ```

 Try to run your project (`Debug -> Start Without Debugging`).